dell/csm-operator/tests/README.md

 ### Prerequisite

-- A supported environment where Dell CSM Operator is running
+- A supported environment where Dell Container Storage Modules Operator is running
 - All prerequisite for a specific driver and modules to test.
 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/)